 Welcome.
 If you've received an e-mail for an interview from Tulane School of Medicine Office of Admissions, then you've reached the final step in the application process.
 Below, you will find answers to questions you may have about the interview and Tulane School of Medicine.
 Congratulations and we look forward to meeting with you.

-Approximately 500 applicants are invited to New Orleans and Tulane School of Medicine each year for interviews.
+Approximately 600 applicants are invited each year for interviews.

-Interviews are held from September through the end of February.
-Interview days are Mondays and Fridays and last from 8:00 am until approximately 2:30 PM.
-Depending on schedules, we may interview during the week as well.
-If available, overnight housing with a medical student can be arranged.
+Interviews are held from September through the end of February/early March.
+Interview days are Monday through Friday and last from 8:00 am until approximately 1:00 PM.

 Invited applicants will receive an e-mail letting them know they are chosen for an interview.
 The applicant will schedule the interview online and will be given instructions.
 Make sure to save the date!